Zanubrutinib

 Zanubrutinib, sold under the brand name Brukinsa, is an anticancer medication used for the treatment of mantle cell lymphoma (MCL), Waldenström's macroglobulinemia (WM), marginal zone lymphoma (MZL), and chronic lymphocytic leukemia (CLL).
 Zanubrutinib is classified as a Bruton's tyrosine kinase (BTK) inhibitor.
 It is given by mouth.

 It was approved for medical use in the United States in November 2019.
+Zanubrutinib is a therapeutic alternative on the World Health Organization's List of Essential Medicines.

 Medical uses

 Zanubrutinib is indicated for the treatment of adults with mantle cell lymphoma who have received at least one prior therapy, and for the treatment of Waldenström's macroglobulinemia.
 It is also indicated for the treatment of adults with relapsed or refractory marginal zone lymphoma who have received at least one anti-CD20-based regimen.

 In January 2023, the US Food and Drug Administration (FDA) approved zanubrutinib for chronic lymphocytic leukemia or small lymphocytic lymphoma.

+In March 2024, FDA granted accelerated approval to zanubrutinib, in combination with obinutuzumab, for relapsed or refractory follicular lymphoma after two or more lines of systemic therapy.

+Adverse Effects

+The most common adverse effects (≥30%) are: decreased neutrophil count, upper respiratory tract infection, decreased platelet count, hemorrhage and musculoskeletal pain.

 History

 Efficacy was evaluated in BGB-3111-206 (NCT03206970), a phase II open-label, multicenter, single-arm trial of 86 participants with mantle cell lymphoma (MCL) who received at least one prior therapy.
 Zanubrutinib was given orally at 160 mg twice daily until disease progression or unacceptable toxicity.
 Efficacy was also assessed in BGB-3111-AU-003 (NCT02343120), a phase I/II, open-label, dose-escalation, global, multicenter, single-arm trial of B‑cell malignancies, including 32 previously treated MCL participants treated with zanubrutinib administered orally at 160 mg twice daily or 320 mg once daily.

 The primary efficacy outcome measure in both trials was overall response rate (ORR), as assessed by an independent review committee.
 In trial BGB-3111-206, FDG-PET scans were required and the ORR was 84% (95% CI: 74, 91), with a complete response rate of 59% (95% CI 48, 70) and a median response duration of 19.5 months (95% CI: 16.6, not estimable).
 In trial BGB-3111-AU-003, FDG-PET scans were not required and the ORR was 84% (95% CI: 67, 95), with a complete response rate of 22% (95% CI: 9, 40) and a median response duration of 18.5 months (95% CI: 12.6, not estimable).
 Trial 1 was conducted at 13 sites in China, and Trial 2 was conducted at 25 sites in the United States, United Kingdom, Australia, New Zealand, Italy, and South Korea.

-The U.S. Food and Drug Administration (FDA) granted zanubrutinib priority review, accelerated approval, breakthrough therapy designation, and orphan drug designation.
+The U.S. Food and Drug Administration (FDA) granted zanubrutinib priority review, accelerated approval, breakthrough therapy, and orphan drug designations.
 The FDA approved zanubrutinib in November 2019, and granted the application for Brukinsa to BeiGene USA Inc.